andriasang/monitorix/README.markdown

 * [Mockery](https://github.com/padraic/mockery)

 ## Installation and usage
+### Install as Composer package
+If you would like to install Monitorix as a [Composer](http://packagist.org/) package, add a file called `composer.json` to the root of your project and add the following:

+    {
+        "require": {
+            "monitorix/monitorix": "1.2.0"
+        }
+    }

+If you already have a `composer.json` file, just add an attitional requirement for monitorix.

-### Location
+### Manual installation
-We advise you to use the bundle as provided as an additional library somewhere on your php include path, for example:
+In case of a manual installation, we advise you to place monitorix in your app's `library/`folder or somewhere on your php include path.
+For example:

     docs
     |_LICENSE